nickgeoca/elata-eeg/README2.md

 ```

 ## TODO
-- Interent security check review
 - Production ready task items
-  1) Mock Driver Issue: Update the daemon's main.rs to use a real hardware driver instead of the mock driver.
-Currently, it's using DriverType::Mock on line 29, but the real hardware driver (DriverType::Ads1299) is not fully implemented yet.
-  2) Error Handling: Add more robust error handling for critical operations in the script, beyond just using set -e.
-  3) Health Checks: Add mechanisms to verify that services are running correctly after they're started.
+- Health Checks: Add mechanisms to verify that services are running correctly after they're started.
-  4) Network Configuration: Add support for configuring network settings, especially if a static IP is needed.
+- Network Configuration: Add support for configuring network settings, especially if a static IP is needed.
-  5) Security Hardening: Consider additional security measures for a production system.
+- Security Hardening: Consider additional security measures for a production system.
-  6) add screen rotate... wlr-randr --output HDMI-A-2 --transform 270
 - X11 (LDXE-pi) to Wayland (labwc) was rocky
-- After kiosk is solid, make sure all the files in install.sh (e.g. /home/elata/.config/labwc/autostart) mathc what we got working in the acutal files.
-- Realtime hardware update? pros and cons
 - Firmware versioning in the filename to account for expirimenetal errors from firmware
-- We're losing 1 bit of precision using float32.
-24bit ADC and float32 is 23bit
 - Incoroporate positive channel lead-off detection?
 Maybe useful in the csv file for data analysis. (see LOFF_STATP register)
 - integrate erro handlign
 - need to enable local device discovery if you want to download recordings